Future-House/paper-qa/README.md

 ### How is this different from LangChain?

-There has been some great work on retrievers in langchain and you could say this is an example of a retriever.
+There has been some great work on retrievers in langchain and you could say this is an example of a retriever with an LLM-based re-ranking and contextual summary.

 ### Can I save or load?